jnoelilab/hello-world/README.md

 # hello-world
 Short Description is what this is...
 Really.
-This is not a bit of information about mysef, however.
+This is not a bit of information about myself, however.